Last updated on May 11th, 2022

 Timber sleeper retaining wall

 Timber sleepers are a popular material as an alternative to brick or stone, adding a natural finish to your garden.
-As they are coated with preservative, timber walls will also withstand wear and tear.
-The average cost of a timber sleeper retaining wall is £105m2 + VAT.
+As they are coated with preservatives, timber walls will also withstand wear and tear.
+The average cost of a timber sleeper retaining wall is £245 per m² + VAT.

 Stone retaining wall

-Retaining walls made from natural stone are often regarded as the most attractive, but they do come at a higher cost and require more time and engineering expertise.
-A stone retaining wall typically comes at a cost of £325m2 +VAT.
+Retaining walls made from natural stone are often regarded as the most attractive.
+They do come at a higher cost and require more time and engineering expertise.
+A stone retaining wall typically comes at a cost of £395 per m² +VAT.

 Gabion retaining wall

 Deriving from the Italian word ‘gabbione’ meaning “big cage”, a gabion retaining wall is made up of steel baskets filled with stone.
 As they do not require concrete footing, they are much easier to install.
-The cost of a Gabion retaining wall is £200m2 + VAT.
+The cost of a Gabion retaining wall is £240 per m² + VAT.

 What is the cost to replace a retaining wall?

-- The average cost to install a retaining wall is £9,870, but prices will vary depending on size, materials used and how labour-intensive the excavation and construction will be.
+- The average cost to install a retaining wall will vary depending on size, materials used and how labour-intensive the excavation and construction will be.

-- Building a retaining wall requires careful placement and adequate drainage systems: it’s usually best to use an experienced tradesperson than opt for a DIY approach.
+- Building a retaining wall requires careful placement and adequate drainage systems.
+It’s best to use an experienced tradesperson than opt for a DIY approach.